 Sandy was selected as 1 of the top twelve finalists of the gallery’s recent Solo Art Exhibition Series #4.
 The placement in this competition qualified her art to be showcased in this feature.
-Below are her Artist Biography and Artist Statement that was submitted to this competition.
+Below are Sandy's Artist Biography, Artist Statement and 5 images that were submitted to this competition.

 International award winning artist, Sandy Moser, has always been interested in painting and drawing nature and animals.
 She drew as a child and began painting in oils as a teenager.
 When she was in high school, art instructor Ron Goodwin saw her talent and allowed her to take oil painting classes in the adult education program.
 It was a decision to go to Nova Scotia Teachers College instead of art college that lead her to a twenty year career as an English and art teacher in junior and senior high school in Sheet Harbour, Nova.

 Raising three children and having a full time career, she painted sporadically.
 Sandy retired from teaching due to an illness so she began to paint again.

 She is basically a self-taught artist, but has taken many workshops in the past 15 years.
 She has taken watercolor workshops from world renowned painters Zoltan Szabo and Cheng- Khee Chee.
 She has studied wildlife art through a twelve month course from North Light Art School.
 She has also studied with landscape artists Tom Forrestal and Peter Gough, silk painter Holly Carr, and has attended many workshops in watercolors, egg tempera and acrylics.
 Sandy has also studied wildlife art from Lloyd Pretty, Ron Decker and Derek Wicks.